felipeequaresma/felipeequaresma/README.md

 ### Hey there 👋

 My name is Felipe Quaresma, start my career in 2019 and since then I work as a Fullstack developer.
-I currently focus on PHP, Laravel and Vue.js.
+I currently focus on Ruby on Rails, e React.

 Would you like to know a little more about me?